SungHoHong2/Ceph-Experiment/Experiments/ceph_crimson/0_OSD.md

 - when the read and write functions of the socket run indepenently the data is often send as duplicates
 - send fixed size packets
 - listening interface only accepts the fixed size packets and ignore overwhelmend packets
+- need to send dummy packet from the client with the same size